webpro/programming-principles/README.md

 Quoting [Donald Knuth](https://en.wikiquote.org/wiki/Donald_Knuth):

 > Programmers waste enormous amounts of time thinking about, or worrying about,
-> the speed of noncritical parts of their programs, and these attempts at
+> the speed of non-critical parts of their programs, and these attempts at
 > efficiency actually have a strong negative impact when debugging and
 > maintenance are considered.
 We should forget about small efficiencies, say
 > about 97% of the time: premature optimization is the root of all evil.
 Yet we
 > should not pass up our opportunities in that critical 3%.

-Understanding what is and isn’t "premature" is critical of course.
+Understanding what is and isn’t "premature" is critical.

 Why